LinusU/node-albatross/readme.md

 #### `aggregate(pipeline[, opts]): Promise<object[]>`

-Transforms the document according to the multi-stage `pipeline`.
+Executes an aggregation framework pipeline against the collection.
 Resolves with the aggregated objects.

 ### Grid